yugabyte/yugabyte-db/docs/content/v1.0/manage/backup-restore/backing-up-data.md

 ## Overview

-This page covers backups for Yugabyte DB CE.
+This page covers backups for YugabyteDB CE.
 Here are some points to keep in mind.

-- Export-based backups (Yugabyte DB CE)
+- Export-based backups (YugabyteDB CE)
   - Single row ACID backups
   - Backup the schema and data separately
   - Multi-threaded parallelism

-- Distributed backups (Yugabyte DB EE)
+- Distributed backups (YugabyteDB EE)
   - Single tablet ACID backups
   - Integrated backup solution, integrated with object stores such as AWS S3
   - Massively parallel, efficient for very large data sets

-Dump the keyspace schema (optional) as well as the data in the tables to create a backup of the data in Yugabyte DB.
+Dump the keyspace schema (optional) as well as the data in the tables to create a backup of the data in YugabyteDB.
 Here are some points to bear in mind.

 ## Schema backup